-PSED 589 The Supervision of Student Teachers (3:3:0)
+PSED 589 - Supervision Student Teachers (3 credits)

 Attention is focused on an analysis of the various functions of the cooperating teacher while working with elementary or secondary student teachers.
 Emphasis is placed upon new techniques for working with student teachers, systems for recording, analyzing and reporting classroom teaching behavior, understanding the needs of student teachers, and individualizing student teaching experiences.
 Prerequisite: Bachelor's degree and a teaching certificate.